Adamson House: Preservation as a museum

-Despite the state's victory in the eminent domain proceeding, the Malibu Historical Society, supported by the Los Angeles County Department of Parks and Recreation and the Adamson family, together with other leading Malibu citizens, fought over the next ten years to have the Adamson House preserved.
+Despite the state's eminent domain case victory, the Malibu Historical Society, supported by the Los Angeles County Department of Parks and Recreation and the surviving members of the Adamson family, along with other leading Malibu citizens, fought for the next ten years to preserve the Adamson House.
 While the state's plans to raze the house were put on hold, the house was leased to Pepperdine University from 1971 to 1982 as the residence of the university's chancellor, Norvel Young.

 In addition to its extensive use of Malibu tile, preservationists touted the house as "a prime example of California Moorish-Spanish architecture."
 In 1976, preservationists won a victory when Herbert Rhodes, the director of the state's Department of Parks and Recreation, overruled staff recommendations to use the land for beach parking and recommended preservation of the entire property.

-Sylvia Rindge Adamson Neville, a granddaughter of Frederick Rindge, donated money to help restore the house, and additional funds were raised by the Malibu Historical Society.
-Beginning in October 1982, volunteers from the Malibu Lagoon State Beach Interpretive Association began work converting the garage into a small history museum.
-In 1983, the house and Malibu Lagoon Museum (located in the garage) were opened to the public for docent-led tours.
-The house is open to the public for tours.
+Sylvia Rindge Adamson Neville, granddaughter of Frederick Rindge, donated funds to help restore the house, and additional funding was raised by the Malibu Historical Society.
+Beginning in October 1982, volunteers from the Malibu Lagoon State Beach Interpretive Association began converting the garage into a small history museum.
+In 1983, the house and Malibu Lagoon Museum were opened to the public for docent-led tours.